bit-broker/website/content/en/docs/coordinator/entity-types.md

 Location: http://bbk-coordinator:8001/v1/entity/country
 ```

-The following validation rules will be applied for the body of a new entity type request.
+The following validation rules will be applied to the body of a new entity type request.

 Attribute | Necessity | Validation Rules
 --- | --- | ---